jinglejengel/redis_cluster/README.md

-Install ansible on a node of your choice (this is assuming all centos for the time being):
+Install ansible on a node of your choice (This is for CentOS, Ubuntu branch is available):

 ```
 yum install ansible sshpass